dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-19-on-chain-zaps.md

 public, however.
 The history of the sats I received isn't public either, nor is the future of said sats.

-I tried to make this point by posing the following questions: "All the zaps that I have received so far, what did I spend them on?
+I tried to make this point by posing the [following questions][zap-questions]: "All the zaps that I have received so far, what did I spend them on?
 Can you tell?
 Did I even move those sats at all?
 Where did the sats go after I’ve received them?"